PartialVolume/shredos.x86_64/README.md

 ShredOS supports either 32bit or 64bit processors.
 You will need to download the appropriate 64bit or 32bit .img or .iso file, depending upon your target processor and whether you want to burn ShredOS to a USB memory stick, in which case you would download the .img file.
 Alternatively, if you wanted to burn ShredOS to CD/DVD, then you would download the .iso file.

 Because ShredOS boots and runs straight from a USB flash drive or DVD/CD, it doesn't matter what operating system already exists on the computer.
 It will remove all data/directories/operating systems, from the drive or drives you have selected for wiping, leaving a disk with no trace of what originally existed.
-It will wipe PCs & Intel-based Macs, such as MacBookPros.
-It doesn't care what operating system previously existed, be it Windows/Mac OSX/Linux/VXWorks.
+It will wipe PCs & Intel-based Macs, such as MacBook Pros.
+It doesn't care what operating system previously existed, be it Windows/macOS/Linux/VXWorks.

 ShredOS can be used as a software image and booted via the network using a client PC that supports Preboot execution environment (PXE) via a PXE enabled server.
 A procedure for creating a simple UEFI PXE server based on Debian/Ubuntu and serving up ShredOS can be found here [#148](https://github.com/PartialVolume/shredos.x86_64/discussions/148)

-You can also use ShredOS on headless systems or systems with faulty display hardware as it includes a user enabled telnet server.
+You can also use ShredOS on headless systems or systems with faulty display hardware as it includes a user enabled Telnet server.
 Further details can be found here.
 [How to wipe drives on headless systems or systems with faulty or missing display hardware or keyboards](#how-to-wipe-drives-on-headless-systems-or-systems-with-faulty-display-hardware-for-use-on-secure-lans-only)

 ShredOS includes the latest Nwipe official release, but in addition includes other disk related utilities such as Smartmontools, hdparm, a hexeditor [hexedit](https://linux.die.net/man/1/hexedit), and, the program loadkeys which can be used for [setting the keyboard layout](https://github.com/PartialVolume/shredos.2020.02/blob/master/README.md#how-to-set-the-keyboard-map-using-the-loadkeys-command-see-here-for-persistent-change-between-reboots).
 Nwipe automatically starts its GUI in the first virtual terminal (ALT-F1), hdparm, smartmontools and hexeditor can be run in the second virtual terminal, (ALT-F2).
-Nwipe will erase drives using a user-selectable choice of seven methods. hdparm - amongst many of its options - can be used for wiping a drive by issueing [ATA erase commands](https://ata.wiki.kernel.org/index.php/ATA_Secure_Erase) or [SAS erase commands](https://github.com/gms-electronics/formatingguide) interface commands to the firmware of the storrage device.
+Nwipe will erase drives using a user-selectable choice of seven methods. hdparm - amongst many of its options - can be used for wiping a drive by issuing [ATA erase commands](https://ata.wiki.kernel.org/index.php/ATA_Secure_Erase) or [SAS erase commands](https://github.com/gms-electronics/formatingguide) interface commands to the firmware of the storrage device.
 This is a planned feature addition to nwipe.

-ShredOS boots very quickly and depending upon the host system can boot in as little as 2 seconds (typically 4 to 6 seconds) on modern hardware, while on an old Pentium4 may take 40+ seconds.
+ShredOS boots very quickly and depending upon the host system can boot in as little as 2 seconds (typically 4 to 6 seconds) on modern hardware, while on an old Pentium IV may take 40+ seconds.
 Nwipe automatically starts in GUI mode and will list the disks present on the host system.
 In fact, on version of ShredOS earlier than [v2023.08.2_25.0_x86-64_0.35](https://github.com/PartialVolume/shredos.x86_64/releases/tag/v2023.08.2_25.0_x86-64_0.35) nwipe can launch so fast that the USB devices have not yet initialised so the first time nwipe appears it may not show any USB drives, this behaviour has been fixed from version v2023.08.2_25.0_x86-64_0.35 onwards so there will usually be a delay of about 5-10 seconds while the USB devices are initialised.
 On older versions of ShredOS you would use Control-C to exit and restart nwipe to see any attached USB devices.
 You can then select the methods by which you want to securely erase the disk/s.
-Nwipe is able to simultanuosly wipe multiple disks using a threaded software architecture.
-I have simultaneously wiped 28 loop devices in tests and know of instances where it's been used to simultaneuosly wipe upwards of fifty drives on a rack server.
+Nwipe is able to simultaneously wipe multiple disks using a threaded software architecture.
+I have simultaneously wiped 28 loop devices in tests and know of instances where it's been used to simultaneously wipe upwards of fifty drives on a rack server.

 The vanilla version of ShredOS boots into nwipe's GUI and shows the available discs that can then be selected for wiping.
 It does not autonuke your discs at launch, however it is capable of doing that, if you edit the grub.cfg file and specify the appropriate nwipe command line option.
 Details of configuring nwipe's launch behaviour is shown below [How to run nwipe so you can specify nwipe command line options](https://github.com/PartialVolume/shredos.2020.02/blob/master/README.md#how-to-run-nwipe-so-you-can-specify-nwipe-command-line-options)